 The hotel also offers a fitness center with weekly classes, a wellness center with a variety of relaxation massages and treatments, and an absolutely stunning indoor pool and sauna.
 Spend an afternoon swimming in the inviting pool-with-a-view and pampering yourself in the gorgeous and relaxing spa!

 With all that luxury and convenience at your fingertips, you may never want to leave the hotel!
-If you do decide to venture out, check out a few of our favorite spots…
+But if you do decide to venture out, check out a few of our favorite spots…

 The craft beer scene in Ljubljana will probably take you for surprise!
 While many countries in Europe offer only a few (usually bad) beers on tap, Ljubljana is serving up IPAs and crushing the radler scene!
 And with prices on par with a cup of coffee, it’s impossible not to day-drink here…